Cathy Cruz, Marketing Communications

 Florida Drivers: YOU Can Help “End Breast Cancer”

-Florida Breast Cancer Foundation announces new and easy way to donate to
+Florida Breast Cancer Foundation announces another easy way to donate to

 breast cancer research and education in Florida

-NORTH MIAMI, FL (October 5, 2015) – For over a decade, Florida drivers have played an instrumental role in the fight against breast cancer in Florida.
-Thanks to all who have purchased the “END BREAST CANCER” specialty license plate, the Florida Breast Cancer Foundation (FBCF), the organization that receives the funds generated from the sale of the plate, has been able to award over $4 million to Florida organizations and institutions since the plate’s launch in 2002.
-Now, Floridians have another way they can help.
-Beginning October 1st, coincidentally, also the first day of National Breast Cancer Awareness Month, a check-box for “END BREAST CANCER” will be included on the list of nonprofit organizations to which Florida residents can donate when renewing their auto tags and driver licenses.
+For over a decade, Florida drivers have played an instrumental role in the fight against breast cancer in Florida.
+Thanks to all who have purchased the “END BREAST CANCER” specialty license plate, the Florida Breast Cancer Foundation (FBCF), the organization that receives the funds generated from the sale of the plate, has been able to award over $6 million to Florida community organizations and institutions since the plate’s launch in 2002.
+Another way Floridians can help is to donate when renewing their driver's license or vehicle registration by finding the check-box marked “END BREAST CANCER” located on the back of the renewal form.
 By checking the ““END BREAST CANCER” box, they can make a donation of $1 or more to the Florida Breast Cancer Foundation and continue the fight against breast cancer.
-All funds remain in Florida to fund research projects and community education programs for Florida residents.
-Signed into law on July 1, 2015, this is FBCF’s inaugural year participating in the voluntary contribution program through the Department of Highway Safety and Motor Vehicles (DHSMV).
+All funds remain in Florida to fund research projects, community education programs, advocacy efforts, and support resources for Florida residents.

 “We have made great advances in research, but there is still much to be done.
 The number of those touched by breast cancer, whether they are patients, family members, or friends, is so great that when there are runs or walks for breast cancer, regardless of the organization sponsoring the event, thousands upon thousands participate, ” states FBCF Executive Director, Russell Silverman.

 Funds to be collected from the voluntary contribution check-off program, and currently from the END BREAST CANCER license plate, will be distributed through a grant process and awarded to Florida institutions for research in an effort to find more effective ways to prevent, diagnose, and treat breast cancer.
-Monies also provide funding to grassroots, nonprofit organizations throughout the state for community programs to educate underserved populations of their breast cancer risk.
+Monies also provide funding to grassroots, nonprofit organizations throughout the state for community programs to educate all, but particularly the underserved, populations of their breast cancer risk.

 # # #